molgenis/molgenis/molgenis-compute-core/README.md

 Example workflow.csv (whitespaces will be trimmed):

 	step,  protocol, parameters
-	step1, step1.sh, in=user.sample;in2=user.project
+	step1, step1.sh, in=sample;in2=project
-	step2, step2.sh, in=step1.output
+	step2, step2.sh, in=step1_out

 Explanation:

 * step = unique name of the step within the workflow (a-zA-Z0-9)
 * protocol = path to a protocol script.
-Looks in workflow.csv/. and workflow.csv/protocols
+  * default, molgenis looks in current dir, same dir as workflow.csv and its 'protocols' dir
+  * optionally, more protocols folders can be added via --protocols
 * parameters = mapping of input parameters from either previous step or parameters.csv, E.g.
   * step1.sh has input 'in' that is set from column 'sample' in parameters.csv
-  * step2.sh has input 'in' that takes the output of step1
+  * step2.sh has input 'in' that takes output 'out' of step1, indicated by 'step1_' prefix

 (__FUTURE WORK!__) You can include other workflows as sub-workflow.
-Then you need to map the user variables (user.*) from parameters.csv to the workflow step (white spaces will be trimmed):
+If different, you need to map the user parameters from parameters.csv to the user parameters expected by the sub-workflow.
+Output parameters will need additional prefix to point to the step in the nested workflow.

+Example workflow.csv (white spaces will be trimmed):

 	step,  protocol,              parameters
-	step1, ../other/workflow.csv, project=user.project;sample=user.sample
+	stepA, ../other/workflow.csv, project=project;sample=sample
-	step2, step2.sh,              in=step1.output
+	stepB, stepB.sh,              in=stepA_step1_out

+Explanation:

+* stepA has as protocol reference to another workflow (sub-workflow)
+* parameters for stepA are a mapping of the 'user' parameters from master- to sub-workflow
+* outputs of the nested workflow steps are namespaced:
+	* stepB.sh has input 'in' that takes output 'out' from nested step1 in workflow stepA

 ### protocols
-Each step is described as a 'protocol' shell script.
+Each step is described as a special shell script that we call 'protocol'.
 Its header describes:

 * (optional) resource needs via #MOLGENIS [mem=nG] [cores=n] [walltime=dd:hh:min]
-* input #string with unique values will be used to iterate over
+* input #string with unique parameter values will be used to iterate over (see parameters.csv)
-* input #list which will __*not*__ be used to iterate over
+* input #list which will __*not*__ be used to iterate over (see parameters.csv)
-* result #output which will be exposed to next steps
+* result #output which will be exposed to next steps (see workflow.csv)

 MOLGENIS will generate a compute job for each unique combination of #string inputs provided in parameters.csv.
 See 'parameters.csv' for examples.